MicrosoftDocs/learn/learn-pr/wwl-data-ai/backup-restore-databases/includes/3-backup-sql-server-virtual-machine.md

 The automated backup option is currently only available for Windows Server-based SQL Server installations.

+> [!IMPORTANT]
-It is important that you choose one method of backing up databases with IaaS-based SQL Server deployments.
+> You choose one method of backing up databases with IaaS-based SQL Server deployments.
 For example, if you use automated backups, especially with transaction log backups, do not also configure those at the instance level inside the VM.
 You could cause problems with the log chain with restoring a database if things are uncoordinated, because each log backup clears the log and you must have an entire unbroken chain of log backups in order to do a log restore.
 For example, if transaction log backups happen inside the guest as well as at the Azure level, you may have to piece together the backups to do a restore.

 While the backups can be automated, restores cannot be.
 You would need to configure and use the restore from URL functionality within SQL Server.